Excepticon/excepticon-docs/articles/getting-started/console.md

 ### 2. Initialize the ExcepticonSdk

-In Program.cs, intialize the `ExcepticonSdk` with you project's ApiKey.
+In Program.cs, intialize the `ExcepticonSdk` with you project's API Key:

-Example:

 ```        csharp
 static void Main(string[] args)